MehediHasanEmon018/Digital-Wallet-System/README.md

 Clone or download this repository

-Open the project in your preferred IDE
+Open the project in your Java IDE

 Run DigitalWalletSystem.java

-Create a new account or log in with existing credentials
+Sign up for a new account or log in with existing credentials

-Explore features: send money, request money, check history, etc.
+Explore features: Send Money, Request Money, Check History, etc.

 📌 Example Use Case